ABNG/internet_availability/README.md

 # Internet Availability

 A Flutter package which check the internet availability and push a new page on top of the current route if internet is not available.
-Once the internet came back that page will automatically pop to previous route.
+Once the internet is available that page will automatically pop to previous route.
 >*Note: The package will only work with [go_router](https://pub.dev/packages/go_router)*
 ## Features
 <center>